heptarch/heptarch.github.io/drafts/rbl2.md

 starting with "who".
-At Bell Labs, they hired scientists who could also have gone on to good postdocs; I'm guessing that a flair for applied research, a porousness to new ideas, and compatibility with existing personnel, were prerequisites, in addition to academic pedigree.
+At Bell Labs, they hired scientists who could also have gone on to good postdocs; I'm guessing that a flair for applied research, a porousness to new ideas, and compatibility with existing personnel, were prerequisites in addition to academic pedigree.

 In a small organization of creative applied research, I think the mixture will be similar but the proportions will change.
-Rather than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, radical openness to new ideas, and synergy up the wazoo.
+Rather than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, exemplary openness to new ideas, and synergy up the wazoo.
+Each researcher will have their primary domain, but will be radically attentive to the possibility of overlap, and perhaps develop secondary and tertiary domains as a result.

+Why?
+Because combinatorics favours the notion that new ideas live in the gap between disciplines.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>